Jakobimatrix/efficient_cpp/basics/std.md

 ### reserve
 `std::vector` allocates memory on the heap if necessary like so: 2->4->8->16->...
-**Reduce the amount of heap allocations by calculating how many elements you are going to put in into the vector.
+**Reduce the amount of heap allocations by calculating how many elements you are going to put into the vector.
 If you don't know exactly how many elements to expect, estimate upwards.
 If you actually know the amount of data at compile time, use an `std::array`.**

 ###  shrink_to_fit
-If you have large amounts of data and you are not using reserve you might end up in the worst case with 2<sup>n</sup>+1 elements wasting space of 2<sup>n</sup>-1 * `size_of(yourData)`.
+If you have large amounts of data and you are not using reserve you might end up in the worst case with 2<sup>n</sup>+1 elements wasting space of 2<sup>n</sup>-1 times the `size_of(yourData)`.
 **If you could not reserve the right amount of space before putting in your data, use `shrink_to_fit` to give up any unused free space.**